LA-JAMES/CandideGreenInfluencer/README.md

 3. npm run build

 # Updates to code since Monday 29th July 2019
-- Timsort-based ranking algorithm (using sorted() function) added alongside the original unoptimized bubblsort implementation - you can see & use the original bubblesort implementation by passing a different value into the 'algorithm' parameter of the ranking function.
+- Timsort-based ranking algorithm (using sorted() function) added alongside the original unoptimized bubblesort implementation - you can see & use the original bubblesort implementation by passing a different value into the 'algorithm' parameter of the ranking function.
 - Code now aligns with Python PEP-8 Style Guide.
 - Added Python Docstrings to functions.
 - Category lists no longer display a trailing comma.